-You might think cold will bother you while doing Annapurna Base Camp trek in December.
-What you think is fair, after all, winter has begun.
+You might think cold will bother you while doing the Annapurna Base Camp trek in December.
+What do you think is fair, after all, winter has begun.
 But don’t worry, it isn’t as bad as you might be thinking.

-December, it is the gateway to winter at Annapurna base camp.
+December is the gateway to winter at Annapurna base camp.
 Trekking to Annapurna base camp in December is an arrow of splashing excitements and wonders.
 The trek is excellent, but there’s always a little space for the risks.

-So, here are some of the trek difficulties that you might have to face while doing Annapurna Base Camp trek in December:
+So, here are some of the trek difficulties that you might have to face while doing the Annapurna Base Camp trek in December:

 Would you expect other difficulties than the cold in the first place here?
-Well, when associated with winter, the major trek difficulties they start with a cold.
+Well, when associated with winter, the major trek difficulties start with a cold.
 In years when winter arrives early, it snows and gets so cold at the higher altitudes in December.

 The cold can affect your respiration and respiratory system if you lack warm clothing.
 Having a respiratory threat due to cold at higher altitudes is risky.
 There is this thing called altitude sickness that you must take account into.
 You cannot afford any sorts of respiratory flaws due to cold at higher altitudes, 4100 meters max.